2020 was no doubt one of the most challenging and complex years we have ever known.

 65% of the parents treated are single mothers.

-79 parents reported physical disabilities or other ailments.
+232 parents reported severe emotional distress and/or physical disabilities or other ailments.

 None of the families and children assisted are eligible for governmental social security allowances.